-Sir,-A few weeks back there was a piece in the Nursing Record about governesses, and the other week I heard from a friend of mine in India, asking me if I could get to know anything about "free schools" for boys, as she has a little brother who she would like to get into one, and I thought that perhaps through your valuable paper you could give mean answer.
-I send the Record out weekly to India, and they answer.
-I send the Record out weekly to India, and they answer.
-I send the Record out weekly to India, and they say that "they are very disappointed if they do not get it by each mail, for it keeps them well up in news of the nursing profession."-Yours truly, J. W. W. [Will our correspondent kindly send us the age of the boy religion, &c., and we will see what we can do?-ED.]
+Sir,-A few weeks back there was a piece in the Nursing Record about governesses, and the other week I heard from a friend of miss in India. a friend of mine in India, asking me if I could get to know anything about "free schools" for boys, as she has a littlebrother who she would like to get into one, and I thought that perhaps through your valuable paper you could give mean answer.
+I send the Record out weekly to India, and the answer.
+I send the Record out weekly to India, and they say that "they are very disappointed if they do not get it by each mail, for it keeps them well up in news of the nursing profession."-Yours truly, previous page next page

+[Will our correspondent kindly send us the age of the boy religion, &c., and we will see what we can do?-ED.]